BEA-BOLD-EVOLUTION/TikTokVerify/README.md

 ### TikTok CDN caching (bio changes not showing)

-- TikTok's CDN can take **several minutes** to propagate bio changes
+- TikTok's CDN can take **up to 24 hours** to propagate bio changes globally
-- The bot polls for up to **10 minutes** (60 attempts, 10 seconds apart)
-- If verification fails, users can try again - the bot accepts the **last 5 codes** they generated
-- Pending verifications are saved to file, so codes survive bot restarts/redeploys
+- The bot uses cache-busting query parameters to try to get fresh content
+- Quick check does 3 attempts when user clicks "I Added the Code"
+- **Background verification** runs every 2 hours to catch delayed CDN updates
+- If verification doesn't complete in 24 hours, users should contact an admin
+- Admins can use `!pending` to see all pending verifications
+- Admins can use `!manual-verify @user @tiktok` to bypass the bio check

 ### Bot not responding to commands